shivammathur/ghsvg/README.md

 - `customAmountRange`: Specify a different range for custom amount sponsorships you want to include.
 - `svgWidth`: The total width of the SVG (in px).
 - `svgImageWidth`: The width of each image in the SVG (in px).
+- `svgImageSpace`: The space between each image in the SVG (in px).
 - `quiet`: No Output

 **Note:** Since the sponsorship amount is not public, if you are creating the SVG for an account other than yours, the ranges will have no effect and all sponsors will be included.